-A resource is a necessary asset which is used to perform a certain task or a project.
+A resource is a necessary asset that is used to perform a certain task or a project.
 A resource can be a worker, a group, a vehicle, finances, and time.
 Most projects require several types of resources in order to be performed.
-Resource reports show you the breakdown of which worker is assigned to which task on which day.

 3. Risk Reports

-Risk report includes a summary of the risk profile of the project.
-Risk register should be updated and risk review meetings should be assembled by the project management team.
-Risk report is the output of risk register and risk review meetings.
-Risk reports may include many information about the risks but in order to present the report briefly, the risks that have the potential to create the most problems can be included in the reports.
+A risk report includes a summary of the risk profile of the project.
+In order to create effective risk reports, the risk register should be updated and risk review meetings should be assembled by the project management team.
+Because risk reports are the output of risk register and risk review meetings.

 4. Executive Reports

 Executive reports are prepared for board members and top management.
-Therefore, the detail level of these kinds of reports are different than the other project management reports.
-Project’ s current status, high level risks, income and budget summary, key milestone status parts are included in the executive reports briefly.
+Therefore, the detail level of these kinds of reports is different than the other reports.
+But the detail level of executive reports must be enough to improve organizational decision making.